SEU-SSL/PDGF-Details/README.md

 # PDGF-Details
-We thank the reviewers for the valuable and constructive comments, and provide more details about PDGF in this repository.
+We thank the reviewers for the valuable and constructive comments.
+For the purporse of clarity, we provide more details about PDGF in this repository.